emhaye/IP-Finder/README.md

 > **So whats new in version 2 of IP Finder?**

-I've updated support for gnome 3.20 &amp; 3.22 as well as 3.24 the  CSS style sheet has been updated for better integration with gnome shell and better readability with light and dark themes, the default no connection flag has now been change to something more neutral, API calls have now been changed to use HTTPS along with a refresh of the layout of prefs.js and lastly but not least there is a new default map icon.
+I've updated support for gnome 3.20 &amp; 3.22 as well as 3.24 the  CSS style sheet has been updated for better integration with gnome shell and better readability with light and dark themes, the default no connection flag has now been changed to something more neutral, API calls have now been changed to use HTTPS along with a refresh of the layout of prefs.js and lastly but not least there is a new default map icon.

 ##